-The "race" categories that are listed on the government's form are: "White alone," "Black or African-American alone," "American Indian alone," "Alaska Native alone," "American Indian and Alaska Native tribes specified; or American Indian or Alaska native, not specified and no other race," "Asian alone," "Native Hawaiian and other Pacific Islander alone," "Some other race alone," or "Two or more major race groups."
-(Then the supplemental race categories offer more detail.)
+The "race" categories include: "White alone," "Black or African-American alone," "American Indian alone," "Alaska Native alone," "American Indian and Alaska Native tribes specified; or American Indian or Alaska native, not specified and no other race," "Asian alone," "Native Hawaiian and other Pacific Islander alone," "Some other race alone," or "Two or more major race groups."
+Then the supplemental race categories offer more detail.

 These are a peculiar combination of very general (well over 40% of the world's population is "Asian") and very specific ("Alaska Native alone") representing a peculiar history of popular attitudes in the US.
 Only in the 2000 Census did they start to classify people in mixed races.
 If you were to go back to historical US Censuses from more than a century ago, you would find that the category "race" included separate entries for Irish and French and various other nationalities.
 Stephen J Gould has a fascinating book, The Mismeasure of Man, discussing how early scientific classifications of humans tried to "prove" which nationalities/races/groups were the smartest.
+Ta-Nehisi Coates says, "racism invented race in America."